Stocks near record highs on trade hopes, dollar gains

-NEW YORK (Reuters) - The U.S. dollar rose and a gauge of global equities pushed closer to an all-time high on Wednesday after a batch of U.S. economic data brightened the economic outlook and investors remained bullish on the prospect of a U.S.-China trade accord.
+NEW YORK (Reuters) - The U.S. dollar rose and a gauge of global equities pushed closer to an all-time high on Wednesday after a batch of U.S. economic data brightened the economic outlook and investors remained bullish on prospects for a U.S.-China trade accord.

-Stocks on Wall Street set fresh all-time highs, the latest surge after the Dow Industrials, S&P 500 and Nasdaq indexes closed at new records in five of the past eight sessions.
+Stocks on Wall Street set all-time highs, the latest surge to push the Dow Industrials and S&P 500 to closing records in five of the past nine sessions, with the Nasdaq setting a record on six of those days.

-Major pan-European equity indexes traded at highs last seen in 2015 while MSCI’s emerging markets index also gained, all bolstered by hopes the United States and China were close to reaching an initial deal to end a 16-month trade war.
+Major pan-European equity indexes traded at highs last seen in 2015 while MSCI’s emerging markets index also gained, all bolstered by hopes the United States and China were close to an initial deal to end a 16-month trade war.

 An improving economic outlook for 2020 has given investors more to cheer, said Joseph LaVorgna, chief economist for the Americas at French bank Natixis in New York.

-“Basically, as goes the stock market so goes the economy, at least for now, and the equity market is telling you things are going to pick up,” LaVorgna said.

-“If you look at what the equity market is telling us it is consistent with a pick-up of GDP growth next year,” he said.
+“Basically, as goes the stock market so goes the economy,” LaVorgna said.
+“If you look at what the equity market is telling us it is consistent with a pick-up of GDP growth next year.”

 The pan-European STOXX 600 index rose 0.32% while earlier in Asia Japan's Nikkei .N225 rose 0.28% and most other Asian markets gained on hopes of a trade deal.